 – To the kid that asked why do I look weird.
 Different doesn’t mean weird it just means my awesomeness is different than yours.
 Thank you to the parents that checked their child.
 IT’S CALLED VITILIGO

 – To the folks that just can’t stop staring.
 IT’S CALLED VITILIGO

 A big thanks and lots of love to Tray and his wife Zarinah for helping me write this post.
-I’m so thankful that Tray was open to sharing his truth, that isn’t any easy thing to do.
-In a society that puts so much focus on appearance, I’m sure it makes it even harder for someone with Vitiligo.
+I’m so thankful that Tray was open to sharing his truth, that isn’t an easy thing to do.
+Especially in a society that puts so much focus on appearance, I’m sure it makes it even harder for someone with Vitiligo.